llvm/llvm-project/flang-rt/README.md

    default.

-### OpenMP Offload Support
+### Exprimental OpenMP Offload Support

 With `-DFLANG_RT_EXPERIMENTAL_OFFLOAD_SUPPORT=OpenMP`, the following additional configuration options become available.

  * `FLANG_RT_DEVICE_ARCHITECTURES` (default: `"all"`)

-   A list of device architectures that flang-rt is supporting.
+   A list of device architectures that Flang-RT is going to support.
    If `"all"` uses a pre-defined list of architectures.
 Same purpose as `LIBOMPTARGET_DEVICE_ARCHITECTURES` from liboffload.